Is a blue wave coming? That’s one of many things we will be talking about on today’s show with Denise from California.

 In this episode I continue my conversation on policing with Detective Small a veteran of the New York City Police Department’s human relations unit.

-In this episode we discuss community policing and the department’s attempts to address the community’s issues by creating CCRB.
+In this episode we discuss policing the community and New York City’s attempts to address the community’s issues by creating CCRB.

 As an instructor detective Small has had to train police officers of all ranks in crisis intervention and diversity.

-Continue reading Episode Ten: community policing w/ Det.
+Continue reading Episode Ten: policing the community w/ Det.
 Small

-In this episode of The World As I Like It To Be, Detective Small and I discuss the controversial NYC program stop and frisk.
+In this episode, Detective Small and I discuss policing the community and we begin with the controversial NYC program stop and frisk.

 Detective Small is a retired police officer who spent two decades in the New York City Police Department.